nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Exit application: `exit` <a id = "exit-application"></a>

-Closes Paidlancers.
+This command will close Paidlancers!
+Alternatively, you may wish to exit through the close button on your application!

 **Format**: `exit`

 ### Find Event: `find` <a id = "find-event"></a>

-Finds event(s) from the event book based on the given search string.
+This command will find event(s) from the event book based on the given search string.

+You can use this command to search through the event list.

 **Format**: `find KEYWORD [MORE_KEYWORDS]`